beeware/briefcase/docs/en/how-to/upgrading/upgrade-from-v0.2.md

 task; `briefcase create iOS` would build an iOS project.

 The exceptions to this platform specification are `briefcase new` and `briefcase dev`.
-These two commands are platform agnostic.
+These two commands are platform-agnostic.

 The Briefcase sub-commands will also detect if previous steps haven't been executed, and invoke any prior steps that are required.
 For